tcotav/siteviz/README.md

 TODO:

 Show a represenation (N up, N down) at the group level before clicking down to the actual host level.

+Reference:

+All props to (this link)[http://www.d3noob.org/2014/01/tree-diagrams-in-d3js_11.html] for the tree d3 stuff.